cyan-ide7/control_algorithms/README.md

 the domain file that naturally owns it.

-i will be improving the physics further more ik its not completely accurate this project is still work in progress , would be glad to have your feedbacks please check out in website https://cyan-ide7.github.io/control_algorithms/
+i will be improving the physics further more ik its not completely accurate this project is still work in progress , would be glad to have your feedbacks please check out https://cyan-ide7.github.io/control_algorithms/
 :D